• (314) 516-8419

 3:30-5:00 pm

-3:30 Maintaining Optimal PD Catheter Function (placement, mechanics) – Stephen Haggerty, MD
+3:30 Maintaining Optimal PD Catheter Function (placement, mechanics) – Stephen Haggerty, MD, FACS

-3:55 Exit Site Care, Assessment and Complications –Joanna Neumann
+3:55 Exit Site Care, Assessment and Complications –Joanna Neumann, RN, CNN

 4:45 Discussion